gethak/NovaDashWeb/README.md

 **Change Tracking:**

 Some options I considered include
-1. Use Entity Framework for tracking
+<br/>1.
+Use Entity Framework for tracking
 Cons:  Only knows abt EF changes, so a tracking system implemented using EF will be oblivious to changes made to a record by Stores Procs, ADO.NET or manual query.
 Pros: Quick, easy, provides Audit-log details to the level of which property on a record was changed and by whom.
-2. Use Sql built-in change tracking:
+<br/>2.
+Use Sql built-in change tracking: (two varieties)
-    - varieties: 1.
-Change Data (async, using log files) and 2.
+<br/>    - a.
+Change Data (async, using log files) and
+<br/>    - b.
 Change Tracking. (sync, bad performance, inconsistent data states, needs Snapshot Isolation level)
-    - both varieties seem oriented towards Sync framework (to data warehouses).
+<br/>   - both varieties seem oriented towards Sync framework (to data warehouses).
-    - Change Data is not available for SQL Express.
+<br/>   - Change Data is not available for SQL Express.
-3. Triggers require logic to dervie what was modified, as they simply make copies of entire records
+<br/>3.
+Triggers require us writing logic to derive what was modified, as they simply make copies of entire records

 I don’t have a SQL Server professional licence, and since this negates the possibility of using Change Data, I decided to settle for the convenience of the EF approach for now.
 TrackerEnabledDbContext is a tool (although this has had negative Unit testing implications) built on top of EF, that provides attribute and fluent syntax; can choose to [SkipChanges] on properties.
 It also API to query.